hoangphat1908/PCBuilder/README.md

     * Open terminal and navigate to PCBuilder\src\main\mysql
     * mysql -u root -p < database.sql
     * Type in password: "abc123"
+3. Import data:
+    * mysql -u root -p < data.sql
+    * Type in password: "abc123"
     * The application is ready to be used
-4. To connect to database:
+5. To connect to database:
     * mysql -u root -p
     * Type in password: "abc123"
     * use db